-FW Checklist Timeline Task Week 4 Upload completed Student / Supervisor Weekly Review form to D2L Midterm Complete the FWPE with your fieldwork educator prior to midterm call At least 24 hours prior to the schedule midterm call, email the completed midterm FWPE in its entirety to your advisor.
+FW Checklist Timeline Task Week 4 □ Upload completed Student / Supervisor Weekly Review form to D2L □ Midterm Complete the FWPE with your fieldwork educator prior to midterm call At least 24 hours prior to the schedule midterm call, email the completed midterm FWPE in its entirety to your advisor.
 Participate in midterm call with both your fieldwork educator and advisor.
 Be available at the number in which you requested the call.
-Week 5 Upload completed Student / Supervisor Weekly Review form to D2L Week 6 Upload completed Student / Supervisor Weekly Review form to D2L Week 7 Upload completed Student / Supervisor Weekly Review form to D2L Week 8 Complete the FWPE with your fieldwork educator Following 1.
-Submit to Esthela Casale in Room 2D27 in Tulsa or to Wade Hensley in Room 3106 in OKC: Fieldwork Original signed completed AOTA Fieldwork Performance Evaluation (FWPE) form 2.
-Upload to D2L, by noon the Tuesday following fieldwork: Completed Schedule of Fieldwork Feedback Sessions form Fieldwork Educator's Critique of Student Program form Completed Program Development materials and references Completed online Student Evaluation of Fieldwork Site Survey Completed online Student Evaluation of Fieldwork Educator Survey Copy of your thank you letter to your fieldwork educator М ake sure all work is readable and upright when scanned in or uploaded to D2L in pdf format. scł udents participating in out-of-town internships may wish to mail the above materials to the hool.
+Week 5 □ Upload completed Student / Supervisor Weekly Review form to D2L Week 6 □ Upload completed Student / Supervisor Weekly Review form to D2L Week 7 □ Upload completed Student / Supervisor Weekly Review form to D2L Week 8 □ Complete the FWPE with your fieldwork educator Following 1.
+Upload to D2L, by noon the Tuesday following fieldwork: Fieldwork Completed Schedule of Fieldwork Feedback Sessions form □ Journal reflections ☐ Fieldwork Educator's Critique of Student Program form Completed Program Development materials and references Completed online Student Evaluation of Fieldwork Site Survey Completed online Student Evaluation of Fieldwork Educator Survey Copy of your thank you letter to your fieldwork educator Make sure all work is readable and upright when scanned in or uploaded to D2L in pdf format.
+Students participating in out-of-town internships may wish to mail the above materials to the school.
 Make copies of all the materials to be mailed.
-Mail the original AOTA FWPE using either rtified or registered mail to the following address: Wade Hensley University of Oklahoma Health Sciences Center College of Allied Health 1200 N. Stonewall Ave., Rm 3106 Oklahoma City, OK 73117 м ailed materials must be post marked by the Monday following your fieldwork. со DTE: Incomplete materials or turning in the materials late may result in an "incomplete" in the purse causing a delay in fieldwork and/or graduation or may result in the grade of Insatisfactory" in the fieldwork course.
+Mail the original AOTA FWPE using either certified or registered mail to the following address: Wade Hensley University of Oklahoma Health Sciences Center College of Allied Health 1200 N. Stonewall Ave., Rm 3106 Oklahoma City, OK 73117 Mailed materials must be post marked by the Monday following your fieldwork.
+NOTE: Incomplete materials or turning in the materials late may result in an "incomplete" in the course causing a delay in fieldwork and/or graduation or may result in the grade of "Unsatisfactory" in the fieldwork course.